qExobyte/qExobyte.github.io/_pages/about.md

 I'm a first-year at the University of Virginia studying computer science, and I've been tutoring SAT Math for over a year.

 <img src="/images/score.jpg" align="right">
-As both a student and a tutor, I've developed sets of strategies for learning math effectively and succeeding on the SAT. **These strategies enabled me to earn a perfect math score on the SAT both times I took it.
+As both a student and a tutor, I've developed strategies for learning math effectively and succeeding on the SAT. **These strategies enabled me to earn a perfect math score on the SAT both times I took it.
 My goal as a tutor is to help other students do the same.**

 My tutoring takes place online through Google Meet.
 In case you're unsure if my tutoring would be best, **I offer a 30 minute trial session *completely free*.** If you're happy with this trial session, we can schedule recurring sessions for **$40/hr.**

+<h1>Why *my* tutoring?</h1>

 If you're curious about how I teach the SAT, check out my [Strategy](https://learnsatmath.com/strategy/)